Bakarray/To-do_List-app/README.md

 - Implement drag-and-drop functionality for reordering todos
 - Add categories or tags for better organization
 - Integrate with a backend service for cloud synchronization
+- Add AI assistant for guidance on how to complete task

 ---